-to the EU Economy and Finance Ministers and to the European Commission
+to the European Commission and to the EU Economy and Finance Ministers

 The scandalous accounting tricks being used by multinational corporations to shift their revenue to wherever taxes are lowest, is costing all of us billions.
 This has to end.
 As a minimum first step, we ask that corporations are made to publicly declare how much they pay in taxes and what business activities they carry out in each country where they operate.